-One thing to check is the percentage of nickel that is included in the mixture.
+One thing to check is the percentage of nickel included in the mixture.
 This is the second number you will find on the rating of all stainless steel products.
 For example, a/b shows where a is the percentage of other metals and b is the percentage of nickel.
-This is only important in regards to those who have nickel allergies.
-While this isn’t normally an issue, some people are highly sensitive.
+This is only important in regard to those who have nickel allergies.
+While this isn’t usually an issue, some people are highly sensitive.
 It is best to choose a stainless steel piece that has zero as the second number.

 - Can withstand the full gamut of temperature needs

 - It can often be passed down to younger generations because of its durability.